-We Are Water MN
+We Are Water Minnesota

-Dakota County hosted the We Are Water Minnesota exhibit October-December 2022 at the Pleasant Hill Library in Hastings and Lebanon Hills Regional Park Visitor Center in Eagan.
-VRWJPO staff Brita Moore-Kutz and Paula Liepold, along with Dakota County Environmental Resources, Soil and Water Conservation District, Parks, Libraries, and Communications staff, spent many hours planning for the exhibit, with support from the Minnesota Humanities Center and Minnesota Pollution Control Agency.
+Dakota County hosted the We Are Water Minnesota exhibit (Figure 16) from October-December 2022 at the Pleasant Hill Library in Hastings and Lebanon Hills Regional Park Visitor Center in Eagan.
+VRWJPO staff Brita Moore-Kutz and Paula Liepold, along with Dakota County Environmental Resources, Soil and Water Conservation District, Parks, Libraries, and Communications staff, spent many hours planning for the exhibit, with support from the Minnesota Humanities Center, Minnesota Pollution Control Agency, and other state agencies.